vanntastic/marky_mark/README.markdown

     - info: the content of the info window, this can be html content or the id of an element.
     - marker: the marker object where you want to place your info window.
+    - auto_open: true/false opens the info window on the marker

 Example: